nfisher1226/GuitarAmpControls/README.md

 each pole.
 Pole one connects to ground, pole 4 to 5v, common to analog pin A2.

-The tremolo LFO is output on two pins in anti-phase to each other, ie whatever LFO-A is doing LFO-B is doing the reverse.
+The tremolo LFO is output on two digital to analog converter breakout boards in anti-phase to each other, ie whatever LFO-A is doing LFO-B is doing the reverse.
 This gives a very flexible arrangement for panning or for controlling output tube bias via a dual vactrol voltage divider in the bias supply circuit.
+The LFO signals all go to their mid point when the tremolo switches off, giving a theoretical swing in volume 50% above and below the "off" volume, to avoid the perception of an overall increase or decrease in volume when switching the tremolo on or off.

 Care must be taken to isolate the Arduino from the voltages present in a tyical valve based amplifier and to keep the current demands within what